PeaWagon/simulation_progress/README.md

 # Simulation Progress Monitor :shipit:
 ###This repository contains three main items:
 * DataSheet code
 * simulation_progress.csv file
 * file-info.pdf (in file-storage-HPC)

 The DataSheet code is only required if you want to track your own simulations.

 #### Regarding the .pdf file
-* this pdf has bash help terminal usage commands
+* this pdf has bash help/terminal usage commands
 * there are also commands for using HPC resources (high-performance computing)
-* Sharcnet and Calcul Quebec resources are discussed
+* Sharcnet and Calcul Quebec systems are discussed

 #### Regarding the .csv file
 * instances are separated by commas